Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 # Code examples

-See this repo for complete samples: [kotlin-coroutines-examples](https://github.com/abreslav/kotlin-coroutines-examples/tree/master/src).
+See this directory for complete samples: [kotlin-coroutines](https://github.com/JetBrains/kotlin-coroutines/tree/master/examples).

 #### A builder and controller for async/await